 Frequently Asked Questions

-Will my professor, colleague, or boss know I’ve contacted you?
+Will my professor, colleague, student, or boss know I’ve contacted you?

-The ombuds staff won't tell anyone you've contacted us.
-Others will learn you've used the Ombuds Office only if you tell them, unless you specifically direct us to tell a person you want us to work with to address your challenge.
-This also means we don't tell anyone what you've said to us, or how you've said it.
+The ombuds staff won’t tell anyone you’ve contacted us.
+Others will learn you’ve used the Ombuds Office only if you tell them, unless you specifically direct us to tell a person you want us to work with to address your challenge.
+This also means we don’t tell others what you’ve said to us, or how you’ve said it.
+The Ombuds Office does, however, provide aggregate data to the President’s Office.

 What’s the first step I take to see if I should work with an ombuds?